WPTechInnovation/wpw-doc-dev/docs/index.md

 ## <a name="iot"></a> The Internet of Things

 The Internet of Things (IoT) is an initiative to connect everyday items to the internet.
-It could be a car which needs to pay for fuel or some repairs, or a fridge which needs to order some groceries.
+It could be a car which needs to pay for fuel or repairs, or a fridge which needs to order some groceries.

 [It is estimated](http://www.gartner.com/newsroom/id/3165317) that there will be 6 billion devices connected to the IoT by the end of 2016 and 20 billion by 2020\.
 Some of these devices will consume services from other devices for which a payment will be required.